Get Help Today(877) 648-4288

 Below is a list of how each drug scored based on dependence.

-Heroin is an opioid drug made from Morphine.
+Heroin is an Opioid drug made from Morphine.
 Its mean score for dependence was highest at 3·00.
-It also had the highest scores in the other two categories.
+It also had the highest scores in the other 2 categories.
 Heroin users feel a rush of euphoria after injecting, snorting, or smoking the drug.
 It doesn’t take long to develop a tolerance to Heroin, and users will need to keep increasing their dose to get the same effect.
 Nasty withdrawal symptoms motivate users to continue using the drug.
 Common signs of withdrawal are severe muscle and bone pain, diarrhea and vomiting, restlessness, cold flashes, and uncontrollable leg movements.
 Long term effects of Opioid addiction can result in loss of white matter in the brain, which affects decision making and behavior control.

 Help is out there